-The Wisdom of Friendship: Aristotle and Alexander.
+The Wisdom of Friendship: Aristotle and Alexander

 The friendship between Aristotle and Alexander the Great is a remarkable example of how embracing diverse perspectives and wisdom can lead to a deep and lasting bond.
 Aristotle, the renowned philosopher, and Alexander, the ambitious conqueror, formed an unlikely alliance that shaped the course of history.